Fever in the returning traveller

 Contact precautions

-Clinical syndrome suggestive Measles
+Clinical syndrome suggestive of measles

 Airborne precautions - gloves, fluid resistant gown, FFP3 mask (must be fit tested), visor